hareemxd/process-wiki/Configuration Management Handbook/CM01 Control Changes Process/CM01 Control Changes.md

 #### Analyze Parts Lists, Where Used Lists, and Interfaces to fully scope change

-While a change such as a swapped cable may consist of a single redline on a Bill of Materials (BOM), the change itself (converting from RS232 to RS485) may drive updates to other parts or assemblies.
-Particularly when scoping changes to assemblies, review any sub-assembly drawings on the Parts List, and all **Where Used** references of the assembly.
+While a change such as a cable consists of only one redline to a Bill of Materials (BOM), the nature of the change (converting from RS232 to RS485) can drive updates to other parts or assemblies.
+Particularly when scoping changes to assemblies, you should review any sub-assembly drawings on the Parts List and all **Where Used** references of the assembly.
 These details provide full context for analyzing the change.

 #### High level changes take priority

-The further up a change occurs in a product structure, the higher priority it should be given due to downstream effects that interfere or obsolete lower level changes.
+You should prioritize higher level changes due to downstream effects that could interfere with or obsolete lower level changes.
 The high-level definition of change should be settled on before attempting to resolve Class II or III changes beneath it.

 #### Lower level changes can be combined